-- 4.1 The core theatre team (see Glossary) should remain consistent where possible. - 4.2 Anaesthetists should be given support and time to familiarise themselves with non-theatre locations and local working arrangements, (e.g. during induction sessions prior to undertaking on-call responsibilities). - 4.3 Multidisciplinary teams working together in emergency theatres should undergo training together, with a focus on teamwork, communication, human factors and handover.13,68,127-129 - 4.4 Teams should train for and practise their standard operating procedures for serious, complex and rare emergencies, as well as for major incidents.
-There should be regular multidisciplinary training for emergency situations, and simulation training should be considered. - 4.5 All staff should have access to adequate time, facilities (including simulation) and funding to undertake training. - 4.6 Anaesthetists with a job plan that includes emergency anaesthesia should demonstrate continuing education in emergency anaesthesia and continuing professional development as required for this aspect of their work.
-Departments have a responsibility to enable this development with local teaching where appropriate and by facilitating access to other education and training. - 4.7 Regular daytime emergency lists should be used as a teaching resource and staffed appropriately to facilitate this. - 4.8 All efforts should be made to ensure that anaesthetists in training receive adequate experience in emergency anaesthesia, and completion of workplace-based assessments should be supported.
+- 4.1 The core theatre team (see Glossary) should remain consistent where possible.
+13 - 4.2 Anaesthetists should be given support and time to familiarise themselves with non-theatre locations and local working arrangements, (e.g. during induction sessions prior to undertaking on-call responsibilities).
+13,128

+- 4.3 Multidisciplinary teams working together in emergency theatres should undergo training together, with a focus on teamwork, communication, human factors and handover.

+13,71,129,130,131 - 4.4 Teams should train for and practice their standard operating procedures for serious, complex and rare emergencies, as well as for major incidents.
+There should be regular multidisciplinary training for emergency situations, and simulation training should be considered.^{84,129,132} - 4.5 All staff should have access to adequate time, facilities (including simulation) and funding to undertake training. - 4.6 Anaesthetists with a job plan that includes emergency anaesthesia should demonstrate continuing education in emergency anaesthesia and continuing professional development as required for this aspect of their work.
+Departments have a responsibility to enable this development with local teaching where appropriate and by facilitating access to other education and training.19 - 4.7 Regular daytime emergency lists should be used as a teaching resource and staffed appropriately to facilitate this.
+133 - 4.8 All efforts should be made to ensure that anaesthetists in training receive adequate experience in emergency anaesthesia, and completion of workplace-based assessments should be supported.
 Departments should monitor the frequency and the nature of non-theatre calls to establish whether the anaesthetists in training receive appropriate support and training and the patients receive adequate care.
-Departments should use these data to review resource allocation. - 4.9 When new members join teams, particular care should be taken to introduce them to the members of the team and to ensure that their care is harmonised with that of other team members and teams.

-- 4.10 Departments should consider developing diagnostic ultrasound skills as appropriate to emergency anaesthesia. - 4.11 Clinicians undertaking emergency anaesthesia must be familiar with managing patients with a tracheostomy.
+Departments should use this data to review resource allocation. - 4.9 When new members join teams, particular care should be taken to introduce them to the members of the team and to ensure that their training is harmonised with that of other team members and teams.13 - 4.10 Departments should consider developing diagnostic ultrasound skills as appropriate to emergency anaesthesia.
+Adequate capacity for appropriate investigations depending on case mix and surgical procedures should be readily available.
+Basic investigations such as ECG should be considered a core skill of the emergency team.
+Departments should consider developing diagnostic ultrasound skills as appropriate to emergency anaesthesia.
+Training emergency anaesthetists special investigations such as focused ultrasound in intensive care should be considered.134 - 4.11 Clinicians undertaking emergency anaesthesia must be familiar with managing patients with complex airways e.g. a tracheostomy, double lumen tube, small nasal tubes in swollen airways, supraglottic airway in salvage where cannot intubate and cannot ventilate.^{75,76}